 Collaboration Proposals: Information for Prospective Partners

-UC San Diego welcomes the opportunity to explore possible collaborations with universities and institutions abroad that share our strengths and interests.
+UC San Diego welcomes the opportunity to explore potential collaborations with universities and institutions abroad that share our strengths and interests.
 Our experience is the most successful collaborations are highly desired and supported by at least one faculty member who will serve as an advocate for the partnership.
 In order to develop an agreement, including MOUs, an international partnership must have a designated UC San Diego faculty leader who will commit to engage in the agreement development process; secure approval for the collaboration from leadership; and support proposed projects and programs throughout the duration of the agreement.

 The Office of International Affairs (OIA) is available to assess UC San Diego's interest in proposed collaborations.
 To conduct the assessment, OIA needs a proposal letter to share with our faculty, researchers, department chairs, deans, and/or research unit directors, as appropriate.